Digital Humanities at Duke University

 - information/data sciences connections

-- critical media/tech studies and theories
+- critical media/tech studies and theories informing the work

 - art-science and media collaborations in teaching, research, and the arts